Amazon Peacock Bass Fishing - Brazil

 River Plate Anglers - Floating Cabins

 Since 2002, the Brazilian authorities have granted River Plate Anglers exclusive entry permits to fish river systems that flow through Indian reserves and government preserves.
 Over the last two decades, River Plate has perfected the floating cabin system to fish the Amazon River for peacock bass.
-River Plate now offer 12 exclusive rivers.
+River Plate now offers 12 exclusive rivers.
 River Plate has earned and kept its Exclusive Entry Permits for more than 20 years by funding and implementing a variety of assistance programs for local communities and tribes, collectively called the Community Base Preservation Management Program (CBPMP).

 Peacock Bass Fishing - Private Waters